postmanlabs/labs-docs/src/pages/docs/administration/SCIM-provisioning/scim-provisioning-overview.md

 * Update user information: Updates a user’s first and last name in Postman.

-* Activate user: Creates a new user on your Postman team, if one does not already exist, and activates the user to authenticate into your Postman team.
+* Activate user: Creates a new user on your Postman team, if one doesn't already exist, and activates the user to authenticate into your Postman team.

 * Deactivate user: Removes a user from your Postman team and deactivates their account, blocking the account from authenticating into Postman.

-> The user account and the data corresponding to it will not be deleted.
+> The user account and the data corresponding to it won't be deleted.
 To permanently delete the user account and their data, [contact Postman support](https://www.postman.com/support/).

 * Reactivate user: Reactivates an existing deactivated user by unblocking the account's authentication into Postman and adds the account back to your Postman team.

-Currently, Postman does not support the following provisioning features:
+Currently, Postman doesn't support the following provisioning features:

 * Push groups
 * Import groups